The Desert Rose Band: 1990-1993: Pages of Life, True Love and Life Goes On

 The third album Pages of Life (1990) featured a remake of "Desert Rose" as well as a remake of Pedersen's folk song about his daughter "Our Baby's Gone" which was originally recorded on his 1976 album Southwest.
 JayDee Maness left the band in 1990 and was replaced on pedal steel guitar by Tom Brumley whom Jay Dee replaced in the Buckaroos.
 Maness would again play with Chris Hillman and Herb Pedersen on their post Desert Rose Band duo albums Bakersfield Bound and Way Out West.

 The fourth studio album, True Love, was released in 1991.
 It was followed by 1993's Life Goes On, released only in Europe.
 Several prominent country and bluegrass musicians made guest appearances on Life Goes On including Sam Bush on fiddle, Tony Rice and Larry Park (of Boy Howdy) on guitar, and Al Perkins on dobro.
 Before the release of this final studio album, was the 1993 compilation Traditional.

 John Jorgenson and Steve Duncan left the band in 1991.
 Jorgenson went on to form the Hellecasters with Will Ray and Jerry Donahue; Duncan also joined the Hellecasters.
 John Jorgenson is currently playing gypsy jazz with his John Jorgenson Quintette.
 Chris and Herb recorded an acoustic album called The Other Side in 2005.
 They continue to tour as an acoustic duo.
-Former Buck Owens steel player Tom Brumley played with Joey Riley's band in Branson, Missouri.
+Former Buck Owens steel guitarist Tom Brumley played with Joey Riley's band in Branson, Missouri.
 He died on February 3, 2009.